Dragutin Keserović: 1941

 Representatives of the Chetniks held meetings with representatives of the communist Partisan forces in the village of Bovan and made a plan to attack Kruševac.
-According to this plan, it was agreed that the date of the attack would be 23 September 1941, that Kruševac would be blocked before the attack, that Keserović and his Chetniks would attack the town from the west and south across Bagdala, and that communists would attack from the north and east.
+According to this plan, it was agreed that the date of the attack would be 23 September 1941, that Kruševac would be blocked before the attack, that Keserović and his Chetniks would attack the town from the west and south across Bagdala,and that the communists would attack from the north and east.

 According to post-war Yugoslav sources, the Partisan Rasina detachment and the Chetniks' commander Keserović agreed to attack Kruševac together, on 23 September 1941.
 On 24 September, Keserović's Chetnik detachment attacked German troops in the Kruševac district, killing 23 soldiers.
-The fighting between attacking rebels and the Axis garrison had lasted for four days when Kosta Pećanac personally, with a large force of his Black Chetniks, came to release the Axis garrison.
-The post-war Yugoslav sources blamed Keserović for the failure of the attack on Kruševac.
-These sources accuse Keserović of attacking German garrison earlier than agreed and of halting the attack when Partisan communist forces joined the attack.
+The fighting between attacking rebels and the Axis garrison had lasted for four days when Kosta Pećanac personally, with a large force of his Black Chetniks, came to release the Axis garrison.Post-war Yugoslav sources blamed Keserović for the failure of the attack on Kruševac.
+These sources accuse Keserović of attacking the German garrison earlier than agreed and of halting the attack when Partisan communist forces joined the attack.
 At the end of September, Keserović and Radojević published a printed flyer against Kosta Pećanac and signed it People's Liberation Movement of Chetniks and Partisans (Народноослободилачка војска четника и партизана).
 Pećanac sentenced Keserović and Radojević to death.

 1942

-According to some sources, Keserović protected a group of Jewish refugees hosted at the beginning of 1942 in the village of Dankoviće on Kopaonik.
-On 1 February 1942 non-legalized Chetniks commanded by Keserović captured Aleksandrovac and disarmed some members of local Chetnik garrison which was legalized with Serbian puppet government.
+According to some sources, Keserović protected a group of Jewish refugees hosted at the beginning of 1942 in the village of Dankoviće on Kopaonik.On 1 February 1942, the non-legalized Chetniks commanded by Keserović captured Aleksandrovac and disarmed some members of local Chetnik garrison which was legalized with Serbian puppet government.
 The remaining members of local garrison joined Keserović whose forces were chased by multiple detachments of legalized Chetniks until the end of February.

 Initially, the headquarters of Keserović's forces was in the village of Kupci, between Kruševac and Brus, and later in the village of Kriva Reka, Brus, on Kopaonik.
 In August 1942, Mihailović issued his first orders that took a "definite position against the occupying powers".
 These orders were British-inspired and included orders to prepare to sabotage the railways in occupied Serbia.
 After these orders, Keserović issued a general direction urging peasants in his area of operations to hide grain, livestock, and fodder from the occupying forces.
 In August 1942, the joint Axis forces of German and Bulgarian troops attacked Major Keserović's Chetniks on Kopaonik and captured nine members of his headquarters; three of them were members of the British mission and were executed when they were leaving the village of Kriva Reka.
 In 1942, he maintained communication with Nikolaj Velimirović.
 Shortly before Italian capitulation in September 1943, Keserović raided two German railway transports and pushed back German attacks to Mihailović's headquarters.